Sunday, November 13, 2011

 SS1 aka "Singletrack heaven": The first timed stage was a brilliant 14 minutes of singletrack.
 This was a fairly straightforward stage although there were a few problems due to poor marking resulting in a few riders taking a wrong turn and losing minutes (and thus the race) early on in the day.
 The only problem I had was that my arms were very sore from the speed and frequent braking over this relatively long stage.

-Pictures never look as stepp as in real life,
+Pictures never look as stepp as in real life, you had to be there. |

 L2 aka "feel the burn": At the bottom we started the first climb of the day.
 I had been warned that this race was particularly tough physically, and it certainly was!
 The climb started off with a decent amount of trail pedaling, but was soon followed by the climb of death.
 It was like climbing the Devils Ladder, but with a bike, and bag full of gear, in between doing downhill races...
 Luckily we had time to spare and there was a great food stop up top.